 Telephone: (202) 994-7549

-Citing primary sources properly is important, because the materials found in an archive or special collections repository are often unique and so cannot be referred to elsewhere.
-Persons trying to locate your sources at a later date will need to know exactly where and how to retrieve them.
-The particular form of your citation will depend upon the citation style you adhere to (e.g. The Chicago Manual of Style, Modern Language Association, etc.).
+The materials found in an archive or special collections repository are often unique and so cannot be referred to elsewhere.
+The particular form of your citation will depend upon your citation style.
 In general, citations progress from the broadest to the narrowest form of information, or vice versa.
 The basic elements that should appear in your citation are:

 Ex: Special Collections Research Center, Gelman Library, George Washington University, Washington, D.C.